ArtFlag/recipes/docs/savoury/tortillas.md

 1. Knead until a smooth, soft dough is formed, about 3 minutes.
 Add more flour if dough is too sticky.

-1. Place more flour on cutting board, cover dough with bowl, and let rest for 15 minutes.
+1. Place more flour on cutting board, cover dough with bowl, and let rest for 15 minutes or more.

 1. Cut ball of dough into eight equal parts and cover until needed.